soundsrc/login_yubikey_piv/README.md

 * IN DEVELOPMENT, DO NOT USE *

 YubiKey login authentication for OpenBSD using the PIV interface.
-This is mainly for personal use, no support will be provided,
+This is mainly for personal use, no support will be provided.

 # Installation